Skip to main content

 3. Add the needed software and dependencies by extending the Dockerfile with custom instructions.

-After customizing a SUNK image with a Dockerfile, you will need to define the image in the appropriate section of the values.yaml file, depending on the type of node the image is intended for.
+After you customize a SUNK image with a Dockerfile, you must define the image in the appropriate section of the values.yaml file, depending on the type of node the image targets.
 This process is the same for all Slurm node types, including the Node Controller and database.
-The examples below demonstrate how to define SUNK images for a compute node and for a login node.
+The following examples demonstrate how to define SUNK images for a compute node and for a login node.

 Define a custom compute node image

-Compute nodes define custom images in the compute.nodes.<node-type> section of the values.yaml file.
+Define custom images for compute nodes in the compute.nodes.<node-type> section of the values.yaml file.
 Specify the custom image, including the repository and tag, for each compute node definition in compute.nodes, as in the following example:

 compute: